- Home

 A collision in which both the total momentum and the total kinetic energy of the system are fully conserved after impact.

-Why is Elastic Collision important?
+What is the Elastic Collision formula?